nadsmoo/deadflesh-usb/README.md

 *Spectrum Membrane to USB adapter*

+Code is licenced under the MIT liscence see [HERE](/LICENSE.txt)

-his code in its current iteration will allow the cheap and cheerful Arduino Promicro to read a spectrum 48k/128k/plus 2 key presses and return the correct keypresses as a USB keyboard.
+This code in its current iteration will allow the cheap and cheerful Arduino Promicro to read a spectrum 48k/128k/plus 2 key presses and return the correct keypresses as a USB keyboard.
+Use it conjunction with the Deadflesh usb PCB.

 Please read below to get started.
 Code more or less works it is being improved all the time.

 ## How to deploy the code to the arduino
 *todo*